 suddenly, after almost 50 years, resolved itself.

-that album.
 I am pleased to see that Malcolm Turnbull's continued pressure combined with some journalists who also took up the story have forced the Labour Government finally to review and correct their mediocre Rescue Package.
 Some of its elements were amateurishly put together, others are plainly politics driven rather than making any sense at all.
 Prime Minister Rudd (in my view) presents himself each day more and more as to who and what he always has been, a boring unimaginative public servant, "The Don Bradman of Boredom", as our ex Treasurer, Peter Costello has aptly described him.

 The Liberal Opposition is behaving very disciplined at the